-DMAS' Outreach and Community Engagement team is responsible for the costeffective promotion of FAMIS, FAMIS MOMS, FAMIS Select, and the Medicaid programs for children and pregnant women.
+DMAS' Community Outreach and Member Engagement Team (COMET) is responsible for the cost-effective promotion of FAMIS, FAMIS MOMS, FAMIS Select, and the Medicaid programs for children and pregnant women.
 The Outreach team has regional outreach coordinators who develop knowledge of their respective localities and foster community connections in their assigned regions.
 Regional outreach coordinators facilitate and attend community outreach and engagement opportunities including presentations, workshops, and community events.
 They build community partnerships and increase access to materials, tools, and resources among internal and external partners and stakeholders.

 In 2019, prior to the onset of the public health emergency, the Governor's Office held a series of maternal health listening sessions in communities throughout the Commonwealth.
 Regional coordinators participated and gathered information from these listening sessions that they used to better understand and tailor their outreach strategies to the needs of maternal health stakeholders within their respective communities.